mwangdakota/pages-uswds-jekyll/pages/fastlane/fastlane.md

 Submitting a SBIR/STTR Phase I Proposal in FastLane

-The Phase I SBIR solicitation and STTR solicitation explain what information should go into the proposal.
+The Phase I Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) solicitations explain what information should go into the proposal.
 The following steps will walk through the process of submitting a proposal to FastLane, NSF's electronic submission system.

 ADA & 508 Compliance Assistance - Please Call the FastLane Help Desk at 1-800-673-6188.

 PDF version is available for [download]({{ site.baseurl }}/assets/files/applicants/Phase_I_Proposal_Preparation_Booklet.pdf).
 ## 1. Application Overview

+### Were you invited to submit a proposal?

+NSF SBIR/STTR Program Phase I applicants are now **REQUIRED** to submit a three-page “Project Pitch” that outlines the project objectives, technical innovation and associated technical risks.
+Projects that seem to be a good fit will be officially **INVITED** to submit a full proposal, and all Project Pitch submitters will receive feedback within three weeks.

+Only SBIR/STTR proposals that have been invited will be reviewed by NSF.
+To learn more about the Project Pitch, please visit [How to Apply]({{ site.baseurl }}/apply/).

 ### Do you have the required registrations?